rklogan/fontdiff/README.md

 ## Contributing

-If you are bored and want to get your hands dirty, here’s a few ideas:
+Here’s a few ideas what to do if you are bored and want to get your hands dirty:

-* *Port to other platforms.* This will be a very easy starter task for people familiar with the respective platforms, and it should not take more than a few hours since the project already uses cross-platform libraries and a cross-platform build system.
+* **Port to other platforms.** This will be a very easy starter task for people familiar with the respective platforms.
+It should not take more than a few hours, since the project already uses cross-platform libraries and a cross-platform build system.

-* *Highlight deltas within the line.* Currently, the tool just highlights lines where there is any difference between the old and the new version of a font.
+* **Highlight deltas within a line.** Currently, the tool just highlights lines where there is any difference between the old and the new version of a font.
 However, the output PDF does not show where exactly this delta is located.
 Highlighting the delta